 Sweet potato vine (Ipomoea) are very easy to propagate by taking cuttings and rooting them in water.
 It can be done anytime of year and is a great way to get more plants for free.
 They even make good houseplants provided you can give them enough light.

-- Cut several pieces of sweet potato vine off the main plant that are 4"-5" long.
+Cut several pieces of sweet potato vine off the main plant that are 4"-5" long.
 Choose healthy stems that don't appear to have disease or pest problems.
 For this example, I will be using Tri-Color Sweet Potato Vine.

-- Remove the bottom leaves so that only 2-3 small leaves remain at the top of the stem.
+Remove the bottom leaves so that only 2-3 small leaves remain at the top of the stem.
 Cut the leaves off with a pair of sharp scissors.
 The roots will grow from a leaf node, which is the area where a leaf grows out from the stem.

-- Fill a small pot halfway with moistened potting soil.
+Once you have several roots that are at least 3" long, it is safe to pot them in soil.
+Fill a small pot halfway with moistened potting soil.
 Sit the cutting on top of the soil and fan the roots out, then fill the rest of the pot with soil, covering the roots.
-Lightly water the pot and cover it with a clear plastic bag to help retain moisture.
+Lightly water the pot to secure the roots in the soil and cover the whole thing with a clear plastic bag to help retain moisture.
 Place the pot in a sunny window.

-- After 1-2 weeks, you should begin to see signs of new growth and the plastic bag can be removed.
+After 1-2 weeks, you should begin to see signs of new growth and the plastic bag can be removed.
 Check the soil once a week with your finger and water when the top inch feels dry.
 Never let the pot sit in water as the roots may rot.

 The information contained in this web site is strictly the opinion of the administrators and does not offer any warranties based on the information contained in these pages.
 We try to provide quality information, but we make no claims, promises or guarantees about the accuracy or completeness of the information contained in or linked to this web site.